 Proof of corrupt payments by direct evidence

-The payment of a thing of value is usually proven by direct evidence, such as a witness statement, wire transfer receipts or the admission of the bribe payer, collected (1) through the exercise of contract audit rights, (2) a corruption investigation, (3) the service of a subpoena in a civil or criminal court case, or (4) the cooperation of an inside witness.
+The payment of a thing of value is usually proven by direct evidence, such as canceled checks, wire transfer receipts or the admission of the bribe payer, collected (1) through the exercise of contract audit rights, (2) a corruption investigation, (3) the service of a subpoena in a civil or criminal court case, or (4) the cooperation of an inside witness.

 Proof of corrupt payments by circumstantial evidence